 Once folks try your soap, it sells itself.
 It cleans without drying out your skin.
 It’s made out of all the good stuff that nature provides.
 It smells like a scent you’d find in your dreams.
 It’s pure magic.
 But unfortunately, you have to get folks to try your soap the first time before they’re hooked for life.
 Now, that’s why your label design counts.
 While people walk down the aisle, searching for a new soap to try, they’re scanning the labels on the bars that line the shelves.
 So what’s going to set your soap bars apart from the rest?
-How do you make your soap label scream out, “Try me!”?
+How do you make your custom soap label scream out, “Try me!”?
 Well, there’s no overarching tactic to make the best soap label.
 However, design counts, and good design sells more soap.
 So let’s talk good soap label design.

 Match Color & Odor

 First things first, you should settle on a color palette that works well with the scent of your soap, as well as the color of the soap itself (if your soap bars aren’t completely wrapped).
 If your soap is mint scented, for instance, you might opt for a mint green or a cool blue label.
 If you have a fruit-scented soap, you may find that a juicy pink label looks best.
 If your soap is infused with coffee, a dark espresso brown will look great.